vtex/react-hook-form-jsonschema/README.md

 ## API

-This is the API documentation, `react-hook-form-jsonschema` also re-exports all the [`react-hook-form`](https://github.com/react-hook-form/react-hook-form) functionalities, except for the Components and/or functions with the same name as in the `react-hook-form` API in this case they are just wrappers around the original library ones.
+This is the API documentation, `react-hook-form-jsonschema` also re-exports all the [`react-hook-form`](https://github.com/react-hook-form/react-hook-form) types and the `Controller` component.
+All of the other functionalities are abstracted by this library.

 ## Components API